r-uiz/py.word-game/README.md

 - include total length of password (will mess with current answers in int-based reqs)
 - must include a palindrome that has a minimum of 5 characters and is not a number.
 - With the given set of ten letters, must include a valid word that uses some of the letters given.
 Regenerates new set every time you get it wrong.(easier reset if impossible to make word)
+- give broken code. add the solution
+- randomly generate a chess board and ask for a best move (maybe use chess notation)
+- randomly generate emoji set and ask for what movie it means (🚢🧊💔 = Titanic)
+- Hmm... needs more RGB.
+Add emojis that are red, green, and blue. (🔴🟢🔵)